SiddharthUchil/Vehicle-Counting-YOLOv8-DeepSORT/README.md

 to make more informed decision to improve the general quality of life for the citizens.
 While there already exist numerous methods to accomplishing the task already, from manually counting to special censors (and many other alternatives), developing smart systems to automatically count in real time can be incredibly useful and save much time and effort.
-For this purpose, a Vehicle counting system with YOLOv8 and DeepSORT

 ## CLI: Object Detection + Tracking + Vehicle Counting